-All major non-residential new build developments must achieve a credit for post-occupancy evaluation (POE) in the category Man 05 Aftercare under the relevant BREEAM scheme.
+All major non-residential new build developments must achieve a credit for POE in the category Man 05 Aftercare under the relevant BREEAM scheme.

 Developers should share their POE information with the built environment sector to ensure transparency and inform wider lesson learning.